ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 gulp.task('default', ['sass']);
 ```

-Now, run `gulp sass` task directly into the command line, this will compile `style.scss` file, and build a new `style.css` in the theme root.
+Now, run `gulp sass` task directly from the command line, this will compile `style.scss` file, and build a new `style.css` file in the theme root.

 Another way to run the `sass` task, is to pass the task name as a second parameter to the `default` task as I did above, so by running `gulp`, the `sass` task will be executed.

-A good WordPress practice is to include the CSS table of content to the final CSS file at the top just after the stylesheet header, then add a CSS comment before any code or import related to the section.
+A good WordPress practice is to include the CSS table of content to the final CSS file at the top just after the *stylesheet header*, then add a CSS comment before any code or import related to the section.

-Note that the comment is a normal CSS style comment like (`/*----- 1.0 Normalize -----*/`) and not a Sass comment like (`//1.0 Normalize`) and this is important because we need this comment to exist in the final CSS file, but with a Sass style comment it will be hidden by the Sass compiler.
-Also note that this is used in the stylesheet header, and the table of contents.
+Note that the comment is a normal CSS style comment like (`/*----- 1.0 Normalize -----*/`), and not a Sass comment like (`//----- 1.0 Normalize -----`).
+This is important because this comment needs to be to exist in the final CSS file, but with a Sass style comment it will be hidden by the Sass compiler.
+Also note that this is used in the *stylesheet header*, and the table of contents.

+The following is an example of the `style.scss` file containing the table of content, and some imports to external sass files.

 ```css
 /*